teddybear082/UGVR/README.md

 -Allow user to use custom hand radial menu with either emulated buttons or emulated game actions

+-Allow user to implement custom code to reparent game object to primary controller and adjust game position relative to hand

+-Allow user to print to log current scene tree (scene_tree_pretty) for use in developing game-specific code

 ## Presently not working / Roadmap:

 -Implement VR options menu GUI

 -Allow user to remap controls in interface

--Allow user to modify game (like UEVR) to change camera transform, reparent XR camera to a different game element, child nodes to controller locations, change position of hand nodes
+-Allow user to modify game (like UEVR) to change camera transform, reparent XR camera to a different game element

 ## Use